alervaz/AI-Tic-Tact-Toe-GO/README.md

 Who are you?
 I am a solo programmer learning to code in: GO, C#, Kotlin also intereseted on Flutter, Mobile dev and Web dev

-Any recomendations ow can I contact you?
+Any recomendations how can I contact you?
 You can contact me via email at aleraz@yahoo.com

 Have a nice day! #100DaysOfProgramming